Detecting Hate Speech with GPT-3: Discussion

 \section{Discussion}

 }

-In the zero-shot learning setting where the model is given no examples, its accuracy rate for identifying sexist and racist text is 48.3 per cent.
-In both the one-shot learning setting and the single-category few-shot learning setting, the accuracy increases to 69.2 per cent.
-It is likely that the model is not suitable for use in hate speech detection in either the zero-shot learning or one-shot learning settings, as the accuracy rates are between 48.3 per cent and 69.2 per cent.
+In the zero-shot learning setting where the model is given no examples, its average accuracy rate for identifying sexist and racist text is 56 per cent (SE = 4.3) with an average F1 score of 70 per cent (SE = 5.7).
+In the one-shot learning setting the average accuracy decreases to 55 per cent (SE = 4.1) with an average F1 score of 55 per cent (SE = 7.3).
+Average accuracy increases to 67 per cent (SE = 2.7) in the single-category few-shot learning setting, with an average F1 score of 62 per cent (SE = 4.9).

+It is likely that the model is not ideal for use in hate speech detection in the zero-shot learning, one-shot learning, or single-category few-shot learning settings, as the average accuracy rates are between 50 per cent and 70 per cent. \citet{davidson2017automated}, using a different model and approach, similarly find `that almost 40 per cent of hate speech is misclassified'.
+And when \citet{schick2021selfdiagnosis} use GPT-2 they find a similar ability to recognize sexually explicit content, however using an alternative model -- Google's T5 \citep{raffel2020exploring} -- they find better results.

+In the mixed-category few-shot setting, different example sets yield different accuracy rates for racist and sexist comments, with noticeable improvement over the single-category approaches.
+Mixed-category few-shot learning without instruction had noticeably better F1 scores for both racist and sexist comments than either zero-shot or one-shot learning.
+With instruction added, mixed-category few-shot learning performed similarly well for racist text identification.
+But the model performed relatively poorly in terms of identifying sexist speech, with an F1 score of 79 per cent overall and a recall of 50 per cent meaning nearly half of the sexist comments were wrongly classified.
+Overall, it appears as though GPT-3 is most effective at identifying both racist and sexist comments in the mixed-category few-shot learning setting, without instruction.

-In the mixed-category few-shot setting, different example sets yield different accuracy rates.
-Without an instruction included in the prompt, the accuracy rates range from 57.1 per cent (Example Set 9) to 75 percent (Example Set 2).
-Adding an instruction improves the performance, and the highest accuracy rate increases from 75 per cent (Example Set 2) to 78 per cent (Example Set 1).
-Overall accuracy rates also increase in almost every example set after adding an instruction in the prompt.
-The large difference in accuracy rates between the example sets suggests that the content of the examples may matter.
+Examining the proportion of classification matches for each example set (calculated as the number of correct `racist', `sexist', and `neither' classifications out of all comments classified), the overall proportion of matches increases in almost every example set after adding an instruction in the prompt.
+The differences in accuracy, precision, and recall between the example sets suggests that the content of the examples may matter as well.
 It may be that deliberately curated examples would enable better accuracy.
+Adding an instruction to the prompt is useful for restricting the output of the model to more clear-cut classifications.
+Depending on the purposes of classification, it appears as though adding an instruction can improve model performance by some metrics, however this may vary by the category of text considered and still produce the low recall observed in many of the example sets classified with instruction.